novinsh/GamePlanner/README.md

 ----
 This is a module developed by [MRL-SPL](http://mrl-spl.ir) team based on [B-Human](http://b-human.de) framework 2016.
 This module is mainly inspired by the "Positioning to Win" method at [Robocup Simulation3D league](http://http://robocup.org/leagues/23).
-It calculates optimal assignment of tasks to team of robots in a distributed setting.
+It calculates optimal assignment of tasks for a team of robots in a distributed setting.

 [![Demo](https://j.gifs.com/qYLR5G.gif)](https://youtu.be/gA6PGvBHR9w)
 > You can watch the video at [youtube](https://youtu.be/gA6PGvBHR9w).